GavinCartier/rock-paper-chess/README.md

 **Subrole: Narrative Design -> Audio**

 **Contributions:**

-As the Level and World Designer for a chess game, there wasn't much to implement as there is only one board.
+NOTE: As the Level and World Designer for a chess game, there wasn't much to implement as there is only one board.
 The chessboard and world design was mainly taken care of by Game Logic and Visuals, so I aided in coding part of `damage_engine.gd` and some of the gameplay logic.

 - Located and uploaded royalty-free audio for some of the game’s sound effects.
 - Created an audio system `Sfx.gd` that plays sound effects and the background music globally.